 The case, Menchaca vs. Hedman Manufacturing Company, involves a painter for a manufacturing firm who sought workers’ compensation benefits after developing injuries to his neck, knees, back, shoulders, and other body parts during his employment.
 The claimant argued that his injuries were work-related because his job frequently required lifting items as heavy as 70 pounds.

 His employer initially denied his application for workers’ compensation benefits.
-They stated the claimant had failed to provide substantial evidence of work-related injuries.
+They stated that the claimant had failed to provide substantial evidence of work-related injuries.

 The claimant’s doctor disagreed.
 Their primary treating physician determined one could reasonably assume the nature of the claimant’s work was the main factor contributing to the injuries they’d sustained.
-A panel qualified medical evaluator echoed this opinion.
+A panel-qualified medical evaluator echoed this opinion.

 This doesn’t mean you should expect to face an uphill battle if you ever need to file a workers’ compensation claim in California.
-Instead, it means you should consider enlisting the help of an expert who can provide you with the representation you need in these circumstances.
+Instead, you should consider enlisting the help of an expert who can provide you with the representation you need in these circumstances.

 At the Law Offices of Kropach & Kropach, we’re dedicated to helping injured and ill workers throughout Los Angeles and the surrounding areas secure the workers’ compensation benefits to which they’re entitled.
-Learn more about what our LA workers’ compensation attorneys can do for you by contacting us online or calling us at 818-609-7005.
+Learn more about what our LA workers’ compensation attorneys can do for you by contacting us online or at 818-609-7005.